 The Ansari Institute presents “Engaged: Religion and the Common Good,” a conversation series exploring questions relating to global affairs and the human condition.
 The series covers a variety of topics, from poverty and peace to climate change and good governance as well as tradition and technology.
 Our conversations engage local and global partners, including students, educators, and journalists.
-For suggestions on topics and themes, please email us at firstname.lastname@example.org.
+For suggestions on topics and themes, please email us at email@example.com.